luxyana-studios/idioms/README.md

 this is another new line

 WIP
-this is a conflicting change
+This is a conflicting change.